Scaling limit of multi-type invariant measures via the directed landscape: Introduction

 \subsection{Acknowledgements}

 The work of O.B. was partially supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy--GZ 2047/1, projekt-id 390685813.
 T.S.\ was partially supported by National Science Foundation grant DMS-2152362, by Simons Foundation grant 1019133, and by the Wisconsin Alumni Research Foundation.
 E.S. was partially supported by the Fernholz foundation and an AMS-Simons travel grant.
 Additionally, this work was partly performed while E.S. was a PhD student at the University of Wisconsin--Madison, where he was partially supported by T.S. under National Science Foundation grant DMS-2152362.
+We thank the anonymous referees for their thoughtful reading and helpful comments, which has greatly improved the presentation of the results.